-Models equipped with Combo Heating capabilities are shipped with the two side plumbing taps OPEN (item 18 and item 20 in Figure 1 and see also Figure 8 & Figure 28).
+Models equipped with Combo Heating capabilities are shipped with the two side plumbing taps OPEN (items 18 and 20 in Figure 1 and see also Figure 8 & Figure 25).
 If the heater is to be operated without using the side taps, these openings must be closed with the two pipe plugs supplied with the heaters.